Pope Frances ended his trip to Brazil with a mass on the world famous Copacabana beach.

 The Argentine-born pope urged Catholics to go to the 'fringes of society" and continue to spread the message of the Catholic faith.

-The Mass, which included Bible readings and a concert, had a festival-like atmosphere with Pope Francis receiving an enthusiastic welcome from people waving flags, singing and dancing.
+The mass, which included Bible readings and a concert, had a festival-like atmosphere with the pope receiving an enthusiastic welcome from people waving flags, singing and dancing.